nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 1. Check drafts, respond to content moderation tags if needed
 2. Check asks, write and post responses if needed
-3. Check for new reblogs and replies, write and post responses if needed
+3. Check for new reblogs, replies and mentions, write and post responses if needed
 4. Repeat step 1 (content moderation check)
 5. Repeat step 2 (asks check)
 6. Read new posts on the dash, decide whether to reblog them, write and post responses if needed